What you need to know

 PEP is the name of the treatment given to people who may have been exposed to HIV.
 The aim is to try and prevent you from getting the virus.
 A combination of medicines is used for four weeks.
 It is more effective the sooner you take it.

-Living with HIV, care and support
+Living with HIV - care and support

 In Bromley, service users have access to a highly specialist HIV nursing team.
 Our team is integrated with the King's College Hospital HIV service including specialist doctors, HIV consultants and pharmacists to support patients living with HIV.